-Work Like is a series of videos dedicated to interviewing star performers from each industry to find out what their work life is like and what career choices, work routines and productivity methods help them stay on top of their game.
+Work Like is a series of articles dedicated to interviewing star performers to find out what they do to stay on top of their game.

 If Qabila’s art director could describe the way he works in just one word, it would be enthusiasm.
 We caught up with the creative guru to find out what makes his artistic output productive and successful.